tummychow/titlechaser/README.md

 - Sitting on the Floor in an Empty Room
 - Ten Hectares per Capita, but Landownership and **per** Capita Income
 - Progress in **in** **vitro** Fertilization
+- Under-the-Counter Transactions and Out-of-Fashion Initiatives
+- Bed-and-Breakfast Options in Upstate New York
+- Record-Breaking Borrowings from Medium-Sized Libraries
+- Cross-Stitching for Beginners
+- A History of the Chicago Lying-**in** Hospital
+- The E-**Flat** Concerto
+- Self-Sustaining Reactions
+- Anti-**Intellectual** Pursuits
+- Does E-**Mail** Alter Thinking Patterns?
+- A Two-Thirds Majority of Non-English-Speaking Representatives
+- Ninety-Fifth Avenue Blues
+- Atari's Twenty-First-Century Adherents

 As you can see, titlechaser got pretty close, but it tripped up on some notable corner cases.
 If you're surprised by what titlechaser does, I recommend lowercasing your sentence and plugging it into [displaCy](https://demos.explosion.ai/displacy/) to see how spaCy tags it.